(xviii) Provisions and contingencies

 (i) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.

-(ii) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year
+(ii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year

 (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period,